machinekoder/python-qt-live-coding/README.md

 Edit the code inside the editor und you will see the GUI updates instantly when you save the document.

+### Integrate in your application

+Alternatively, you can integrate live coding into your Python Qt application.

+This especially useful if you want to customize the live coding GUI for your needs.

+For this purpose you need to do following things:

+1. Integrate the `start_live_coding` function into your `main.py`.
+2. Add a command line argument for live coding.
+3. Optionally, add a custom `live.qml`.

+To learn more about how this works please take a look the [*integrated* example](./examples/integrated).

 ## Python QML module support

 The live coding environment has built in support for Python QML modules.